wordplaydev/wordplay/CONTRIBUTING.md

 4. When you're ready to work on the issue, create a branch from `main` in which to do your work.
 Publish it if you like, so that others can work on it with you.
 (If you're a team member, you should have permissions to publish to the repo; if not, fork and publish it in your fork.)
 5. If there is no test that verifies the defect is repaired, write one (there probably isn't one, which is why there's a defect!).
 If it's a new feature, you may need to write multiple to express all of the feature's requirements.
 See the [verification](#verification) selection below on test writing for guidance.
 6. Fix the defect, or build the feature.
 Talk to everyone who might have a stake in the decision, including Amy, other contributors, and make sure the design and implementation decisions you're making are aligned with the project's existing patterns.
 7. Commit to your branch.
 It's okay to have multiple commits as long as the last one explicitly references the issue you worked on, so that GitHub automatically closes the issue when your fix is merged.
+The `main` branch is likely to change as you work.
+Regularly pull from `main`, then `git rebase main` in your feature branch, replaying your commits over any changes to main that have happened since you branched from it.
-8. When you believe your work is onde, submit a pull request, requesting your branch be merged into `main`.
+8. When you believe your work is done, submit a pull request, requesting your branch be merged into `main`.
 Write a detailed explanation of the issue, the work you did, and any issues or decisions you had to make that the reviewer might need to consider.
 9. The reviewer may come back with feedback for you to address before your work is merged to `main`.
 This includes automated feedback, such as tests that have failed.
 10. Once your pull request is accepted, delete your branch, so we have a tidy set of branches.
 (Your commits are saved, its just the branch that's gone).